 India's digital media landscape has experienced significant growth due to the widespread use of smartphones, increased internet penetration, and affordable data plans.
-Currently, India has close to 850 million internet subscribers which are expected to cross 1 billion subscribers by FY26.
+As of March 2023, India has close to ~881 million, internet subscribers (TRAI) which are expected to cross 1 billion subscribers by FY26.
 Additionally, India's digital media landscape has also seen the inclusion of additional advertising channels, such as SMS, calling, and email advertising.
 With increased smartphone penetration, these channels are being continuously leveraged by brands to provide additional touchpoints to connect with their target audiences in India's expanding digital landscape.